Brow71189/experimental/nionswift_plugin/nion_experimental_4dtools/README.md

 Framewise Dark Correction
 ---------------------------------------
 ### Summary
 This plug-in can be used to process datasets that suffer from a rapidly changing static noise pattern like the Orca camera.
 It creates two data items: The first is the average of all frames of the dataset.
 This is useful for finding the area of the detector that contains the actual spectrum.
 The second data item created by the plug-in contains the result data.
-By default the data will be binned in y-direction, so the result will be 3D but this can be changend in the Inspector panel.
+By default the data will be binned in y-direction, so the result will be 3D but this can be changend in the Computation panel.
 The plug-in will also create 3 regions in the data item that contains the average of all frames.
 These regions are used to specify the areas of the detector that contain the actual spectrum data and the two areas used for getting the data used for dark subtraction.
 The data in the dark areas will be binned in y-direction and then subtracted from each line of the corresponding part of the spectrum area.

 ### Detailed Description